Top up TV

 With the advancement in technology, many manufacturers, jargons, smart TV apps, operating systems and screen sizes, it becomes very hard for buyers to choose the best TV.
 Everywhere you need entertainment, you need a TV, whether it if your poolside, campervan, motorhome or home cinema.

 Every manufacturer offers a different product in terms of features and operating system.
 On the other hand, buyers choose a product depending on their needs and the budget they have allocated for.

-TopUpTV.co.uk is the official TV and TV accessory review website of Top Upminster Technology Venture, a UK based TV research and news business.
+TopUpTV.co.uk is the official TV and TV accessory review website of Top Upminster Technology Venture, a UK based TV research and the news business.

 Technology keeps on evolving.
 One brand that was top of the market last year might be completely faced out by the entry of new products that offer a superior design at almost the same price.

 Here we look at the best TVs in the UK in 2017 and the features that they come with.
 The ones with Internet connectivity and apps (like smartphones) are called smart TVs, with the most popular being in 32 up to 70-inch sizes.
-We have reviewed the best smart TVs in the UK in 2016 in this article.
+We have reviewed the best smart TVs in the UK in 2016 and 2017 in this article.
 We’ve also reviewed all kinds of Android TV boxes and TV services like Apple TV and BT TV.

 Here at Top Upminster Technology Venture, we’ve reviewed televisions in every category.
 We use a very clear and to the point reviewing process where we focus on the actual usability of the television and not the technical jargon.